prototypefund/reproducible-website/_docs/stable_outputs.md

 will result in hash keys always being in the same order.
 See [perlrun(1)](http://perldoc.perl.org/perlrun.html) for more information.

-Python users can similarily set the environment variable [PYTHONHASHSEED](https://docs.python.org/2/using/cmdline.html#envvar-PYTHONHASHSEED).
+Python users can similarly set the environment variable [PYTHONHASHSEED](https://docs.python.org/2/using/cmdline.html#envvar-PYTHONHASHSEED).
-When set to a given integer value, orders in dictionnaries will be the same on every run.
+When set to a given integer value, orders in dictionaries will be the same on every run.

 Beware that the [locale settings]({{ "/docs/locales/ | prepend: site.baseurl }})